15 Interesting Facts and History about Pakistan Occupied Kashmir (POK)

 (Indian soldiers during the war of 1947 against Pakistan)

 Why China is hiding these 13 secret from the World?

-7. Azad Kashmir's capital is Muzaffarabad and it has 8 districts, 19 Tehsils and 182 federal councils.
+7. Azad Kashmir's capital is Muzaffarabad and it has 10 districts, 33 Tehsils, and 182 federal councils.

 8. In the southern part of Pakistan-occupied Kashmir, there are 8 districts: Mirpur, Bhimbar, Kotli, Muzaffarabad, Bagh, Neelam, Rawalakot and Sudhanoti.

-(This map is just symbolic because whole kashmir is the integral part of India)
+(This map is just symbolic because the whole Kashmir is an integral part of India)

 What is the root of the fight between India and Pakistan?

 In 1947, Pakistan's Pashtoon tribals attacked Jammu and Kashmir.
-So to tackle this critical situation the Ruler of that time Maharaja Hari Singh of Jammu and Kashmir sought military assistance from the Indian government and the then Indian Governor General Mountbatten signed an agreement on 26 October 1947signed in which three subjects Defense, Foreign Affairs and Communications were handed over to India.
-Except these subjects Jammu and Kashmir was free to all its decisions.
+So to tackle this critical situation the Ruler of that time Maharaja Hari Singh of Jammu and Kashmir sought military assistance from the Indian government and the then Indian Governor-General Mountbatten signed an agreement on 26 October 1947signed in which three subjects Defense, Foreign Affairs and Communications were handed over to India.
+Except for these subjects, Jammu and Kashmir were free to all its decisions.

 Pakistan’s claim on Kashmir is based on the declaration of 1993.
-As per this declaration, Jammu & Kashmir was among those 5 states in which rule of Government of Pakistan was supposed to be established.
+As per this declaration, Jammu & Kashmir were among those 5 states in which the rule of Government of Pakistan was supposed to be established.
 But India never accepted this claim of Pakistan.